lincolnloop/django-debug-logging/README.rst

     )

 Now, you'll need to replace the standard DebugToolbarMiddleware with a middleware that extends it to add logging functionality.
+The toolbar will still function normally when logging is disabled.

 From your MIDDLEWARE_CLASSES setting, remove::